-Cybersecurity is everyone’s responsibility.
-But you don’t need to be an IT expert to know how to protect yourself from a cyberattack.
+Today cybersecurity is everyone’s responsibility, but you don’t need to be an IT expert to know how to protect yourself from a cyberattack.
 Here are helpful terms cybersecurity terms you need to know so you’re not left in the dark.

-For a long time, the phrase “computer virus” was used to define every type of attack that intended to harm your computers and networks.
-In actuality, a virus is a specific type of attack, or malware.
-Whereas a virus is designed to replicate itself, any software created for the purpose of destroying or unfairly accessing networks and data should be referred to as malware.
+For a long time, the term “computer virus” was used to define every type of attack that tried to harm computers and networks.
+In actuality, a virus is a specific type of malware.
+While a virus is designed to replicate itself, any software created for the purpose of destroying networks and data should be referred to as malware.

 Don’t let all the other words ending in “ware” confuse you; they are all just subcategories of malware.
 One of the most popular of these is “ransomware,” which encrypts valuable data until a ransom is paid for its return.